T-03

 T-03.2

 Gen. Bus.
-Law § 1432(1)-(2)
+Law § 1432(1)(a)-(l), (2)

 Plain Language

-Developers of generative AI models or services made publicly available to New Yorkers — whether free or paid — must post training data documentation on their website by January 1, 2027, and before each subsequent release or substantial modification of any model released on or after January 1, 2022.
-The required documentation includes a high-level summary covering twelve enumerated categories: dataset sources/owners, how datasets serve the model's purpose, data point counts (ranges and estimates permitted), data point types, IP status (copyright/trademark/patent or public domain), whether data was purchased or licensed, presence of personal information, presence of aggregate consumer information, any cleaning or processing applied, data collection timeframes, dates datasets were first used, and whether synthetic data generation was employed.
-Two narrow exemptions apply: models solely for aircraft operations in national airspace, and models developed for national security/military/defense purposes available only to federal entities.
-The bill does not specify enforcement mechanisms or penalties for noncompliance.
+Developers of generative AI models or services that are made publicly available to New Yorkers — whether free or paid — must post detailed training data documentation on the developer's website.
+The initial deadline is January 1, 2027, and the obligation recurs before each subsequent release or substantial modification of any generative AI model or service released on or after January 1, 2022.
+The required documentation includes a high-level summary covering twelve enumerated categories: dataset sources or owners, how the data furthers the model's purpose, data point counts (ranges permitted), data types, IP status (copyright/trademark/patent or public domain), whether data was purchased or licensed, presence of personal information, presence of aggregate consumer information, data cleaning or processing applied, data collection timeframes, dates datasets were first used in development, and synthetic data use.
+Data point counts may be expressed in general ranges, and dynamic datasets may use estimated figures.
+Two narrow exemptions apply: aviation-only AI and national security AI available exclusively to federal entities.
+The bill contains no enforcement mechanism or penalties, creating a disclosure obligation without a specified consequence for noncompliance.

 1. On or before January first, two thousand twenty-seven, and prior to each time thereafter that a generative artificial intelligence model or service, or a substantial modification to a generative artificial intelligence model or service, released on or after January first, two thousand twenty-two, is made publicly available to New Yorkers for use, regardless of whether the terms of such use include compensation, the developer of such model or service shall post on the developer's website documentation regarding the data used by the developer to train the generative artificial intelligence model or service, including a high-level summary of the datasets used in the development of the generative artificial intelligence model or service, including, but not limited to: